sindresorhus/pretty-bytes/readme.md

 - If `string`: Expects a [BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag) (For example: `en`, `de`, …)
 - If `string[]`: Expects a list of [BCP 47 language tags](https://en.wikipedia.org/wiki/IETF_language_tag) (For example: `en`, `de`, …)

-**Note:** Localization should generally work in browsers.
-Node.js needs to be [built](https://github.com/nodejs/node/wiki/Intl) with `full-icu` or `system-icu`.
-Alternatively, the [`full-icu`](https://github.com/unicode-org/full-icu-npm) module can be used to provide support at runtime.
-[Node.js 13](https://nodejs.org/en/blog/release/v13.0.0/) and later ships with ICU by default.

 ##### minimumFractionDigits

 Type: `number`\